brombal/ambient/README.md

 [![License][license-image]][license-url]
 ![Coverage][coverage-badge-green]

-Ambient is an incredibly simple global state manager.
-It manages a state object and allows you to subscribe to changes.
-It can also be used with React.
+Ambient is a simple global state manager for React (or not).
+It manages a single state object, allowing you to make and subscribe to changes, with options for both higher-order components (like Redux) and wrapper elements (like React context).

 - [Installation](#installation)
 - [Example](#example)